TarekRaafat/skalex/docs/documentation.md

 Replays log entries to rebuild the collection's state at the given point in time.
 With `{ _id }`, restores only a single document.

+Restored state is automatically persisted to disk after both single-document and full-collection restore paths.

 **Returns:** `Promise<void>`

 ```javascript